acentswap/docs2-wiki/products/yield-farming/how-to-use-farms.md

 ![](<../../.gitbook/assets/image (135).png>)

 {% hint style="info" %}
-When you are farming on a different blockchain other than the BNB chain.
+When you are farming on a different blockchain other than the ACE chain.
 You will need to wait approximately 30 minutes for the cross-chain transactions to confirm.

 ![](../../.gitbook/assets/crosschain-farm-wait.png)